maxchehab/redditfs/README.md

 ## Contact

-Feel free to reachout to me at [twitter](https://twitter.com/maxchehab) or leave report an [issue](https://github.com/maxchehab/redditfs/issues) if there are any problems.
+Feel free to reachout to me at [twitter](https://twitter.com/maxchehab) or report an [issue](https://github.com/maxchehab/redditfs/issues) if there are any problems.

 ## P.S.S.

 This is a joke.